caracal-pipeline/caracal-docs/sphinx/manual/workers/selfcal/index.rst

   *int*, *optional*, *default = 2*

-  Number of self-calibration iterations to perform
+  Number of self-calibration iterations to perform.